- Where can I download camp information sheets?

 It is strongly recommended that campers do not bring anything of value such as laptops, gaming systems, excessive amounts of cash.
 Contraband items that have no place at camp and will get your camper sent home immediately: matches, lighters, knives, firearms, alcoholic beverages, razor blades, tobacco products, illegal drugs, candles, fireworks, incense, etc.

 Cell phones are permitted at camp; however caution is advised to label personal belongings and take care of valuable items.
 Cell phones are ONLY to be kept and used in the camper’s room, and not allowed in the main lobby of the dorm, cafeteria, or in the gym.
+No video taping of sessions, instruction or scrimmages for personal use or for redistribution purposes.
+Still photos are permissible.
 Staff cannot safe-keep or be responsible for a camper’s personal items.

 What if I lose my room key during overnight camp?